giuntoli-group/nmm-week1/README.md

 1b.
 Visualize Lammps simulations

 The next system is much larger and was generated with Lammps and MD (`/scratch/hb-nanoscale/nmm-week1/assignment_1`).
 It is a model hydrogel, a network of crosslinked polymer strands swollen with water (implicit in this simulation).
-More on the physics of these systems in Lecture 8!
+More on the physics of these systems at the end of the course!
 Now we just focus on basic information we can extract with Ovito from a few snapshots.

 -Open with Ovito the "no_reacted.data" file.
 Determine how many different atoms, atom types, bonds, and bond types are present in the system.